redhat-na-ssa/demo-ocp-llm-d/README.md

 ### Install Infra Prereqs

-- OpenShift 4.18 - see `ocp-4-18-setup` for manual installation of `llm-d` dependencies
+- OpenShift 4.18 - see [ocp-4.18-prereqs](gitops/ocp-4-18-prereqs) for installation of `llm-d` dependencies
 - OpenShift 4.19 - dependencies needed for `llm-d` are shipped in OCP 4.19

 ## Configure RHOAI to Disable Knative Serving